cncf/tag-security/supply-chain-security/compromises/2020/solarwinds.md

 ## Impact

-While the overall initial impact is widespread and global, specific industries and countries are reported as known impact:
+While the overall initial impact is widespread and global, specific industries and regions are reported as known to be impacted:
 * Government
 * Finance
 * Tech